 Based on Canadian domestic tax law, an individual’s Canadian tax residency is based on their ties to Canada.
 Generally, establishing a primary tie to Canada is a strong indicator that an individual would be considered a Canadian tax resident.
 Primary ties consists of:

 Secondary ties to Canada must also be considered especially when an individual is departing Canada or a non-resident.
 Generally, secondary ties to Canada are not strong indicators of an individual’s tax residency.
 Secondary ties to Canada may consist of the following:

 - Location of personal effects

 - Access to provincial health insurance

-It is also possible for an individual to be considered a tax resident of Canada if they are present in Canada for more than 183 days during any rolling 12-month period.
+It is also possible for an individual to be considered a tax resident of Canada if they are present in Canada for more than 183 days during a calendar year.
 However, it is possible to be deemed a non-resident of Canada despite the 183 days in Canada should the individual be resident in a country which has a tax treaty with Canada.

 Taxable income from employment includes salaries, wages, bonuses, lump sum payments, allowances and benefits arising under employment-related share purchase/stock option programs.

 Canada has very broad sourcing rules which need to be considered carefully in some cases.
 However, it is generally true that employment income is deemed to be sourced in the country in which the employment services are physically performed.